 Here are the 3 most common partnership examples:

-- General partnership
+- A general partnership agreement

-- Limited partnership
+- A limited partnership

-- Limited liability partnership
+- A limited liability partnership (LLP)

 To do this, you need to make your respective roles and expectations clear from the start.
 There should be no assumptions in a partnership.
 In a general partnership, the division of labor should be specified in the company’s operating agreement.

-Dealing With Debt and Liabilities
+Partnership Debt and Liabilities